ddean4040/bbPress-Topics-for-Posts/readme.txt

 1. Comment bubble replaced with the number of forum posts

 == Changelog ==

+= 1.1 =
+* Added: support for bbPress 2.1
+* Fixed: Bug that broke "Link to topic" option until default discussion settings were saved

 = 1.0 =
 * Changed: default topic text is processed with kses